Jesse Winker Player Props: Brewers vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in the league.

-- The Braves' 3.81 team ERA ranks fourth among all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks sixth across all league pitching staffs.

-- Braves pitchers combine to surrender the fourth-fewest home runs in baseball (102 total, 1.1 per game).
+- The Braves give up the third-fewest home runs in baseball (103 total, 1.1 per game).

-- Soroka makes the start for the Braves, his fifth of the season.
-He is 1-1 with a 5.40 ERA and 19 strikeouts through 23 1/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander tossed three innings against the Chicago White Sox, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.